2026 Maryland county executive elections: Howard County

 The incumbent county executive is Democrat Calvin Ball III, who was re-elected in 2022 with 59.1 percent of the vote.
 He is ineligible to run for a third term due to term limits.

+Former state delegate Vanessa Atterbeary won the Democratic primary on June 23, 2026, and faces Green Party nominee Nater Kane in the general election.
+If elected, Atterbeary would become the first Black woman to serve as Howard County executive as well as the county's first woman county executive since Elizabeth Bobo, who served from 1986 to 1990.